Martha Karua: 2013–present

 Karua contested the 2013 Kenyan presidential election, under the NARC Kenya party ticket.
 New Kenyan law barred presidential contenders from simultaneously seeking a parliamentary seat, so she had to give up her interest in her somewhat safe Gichugu seat, with potential risk of being cast out of politics altogether (if she lost her presidential bid).
 She came in sixth with 43,881 votes in a contested election outcome.

 Martha Karua would make a come-back in Kenya's political scene in the 2017 general election seeking for a gubernatorial seat in Kirinyaga County.
 She lost to Anne Waiguru in a heavily contested election after garnering 122,091 votes against Waiguru's 161,373 votes.
 Karua contested the election citing election irregularities and filed a petition at the High Court seeking to have Waiguru's election nullified, losing the petition at the High court through Court of Appeal and ultimately at the Supreme Court.
 Karua proceeded to file a petition in the East African Court of Justice, suing Kenyan government for failure of its Judicial arm to dispense justice in the petition.
-She was among the opposition leaders who President Obama met when he was hosted by Uhuru Kenyatta in 2015 in Obama's only presidential visit to Kenya.
+She was among the opposition leaders who US President Barack Obama met when he was hosted by Uhuru Kenyatta in 2015 in Obama's only presidential visit to Kenya.
 Politically, she seems to have inclined toward CORD, the main opposition political outfit led by Raila Odinga.
 Karua later abandoned her political relationship with Raila and supported Jubilee Party ahead of the 2017 Kenyan general election.

 In December 2015 Karua admitted to receiving a Ksh 2 million donation to her presidential campaign costs from British American Tobacco.
 Karua said that she thought that the contribution by Paul Hopkins, a BAT employee, was a personal donation.
 The money was paid via Mary M'Mukindia who was running Karua's campaign.
 Karua has the reputation of being untainted by corruption save for this report of donation of alleged tainted money.
 No culpability has been proven and the British investigations concluded without any charges against Paul Hopkins.
-Karua has maintained that she cannot be corrupted and invited Kenyan authorities to investigate any alleged wrong doing.
+Karua has maintained that she cannot be corrupted and invited Kenyan authorities to investigate any alleged wrongdoing.